 Depending on the type of bumper you've chosen, mounting it on your truck may require special tools.
 You may even need to remove your truck's grill before removing the stock bumper.
 Of course, you'll need to remove the bolts holding the bumper in place before removing it, and your new bumper may require you to drill new mounting holes before you can attach it to your truck.
 The process varies depending on the year, make and model of your truck and the aftermarket bumper you select, too.

 If the land you work has a lot of brush or you're concerned about protecting the front end of your truck, a brush guard is a good investment.
 It will prevent damage and reduce the need for repairs.

-Learn more about working the ranch by following the links on the next page.
+Learn more about working the ranch by following the links below.

 - Ranch Hand.
 "Back Bumpers."
 (Nov.
 14, 2009) http://www.ranchhand.com/BackBumpers.aspx

 - Car and Truck Repair.
 (Nov.
 14, 2009) http://car-and-truck-repair.casubi.com/

 - Bumper USA.
 (Nov.
 14, 2009) http://www.bumperusa.com/truckbumpers.html